devassistant/devassistant/docs/developer_documentation/create_assistant/packaging_and_distributing.rst

   $ da pkg install dap

   # observe available options
-  $ da crt dap --help
+  $ da create dap --help

-  # create DAP directory structure named foo with (empty) crt and twk assistants
+  # create DAP directory structure named foo with (empty) create and tweak assistants
-  $ da crt dap -n foo --crt --twk
+  $ da create dap -n foo --crt --twk

   # you can also tweak your DAP directory structure a bit by adding assistants of different kind

   # observe available options
-  $ da twk dap add -h
+  $ da tweak dap add -h

   # add a snippet
-  $ da twk dap add --snippet
+  $ da tweak dap add --snippet

   # once ready, you can also pack you assistant
-  $ da twk dap pack
+  $ da tweak dap pack

   # as well as check if DevAssistant thinks your package is sane
   $ da pkg lint foo-0.0.1.dap